-The books of account along with other relevant records and papers of the Company is maintained in electronic mode.
+The books of account along with other relevant records and papers of the Company is maintained in electronic mode in both hotels.
 These are readily accessible in India at all times and currently a backup is maintained on a cloud based / physical server.
-Such servers are located in India, with the exception of one software/ application, for which the server is located overseas.
-The Company is in the process of complying with these requirement pursuant to the
+Such servers are located in India, with the exception of certain softwares/ applications, for which the servers are located overseas.
+The Company is in the process of complying with these requirement pursuant to the amendment.

-45 Impairment of assets
+Impairment of assets